 Community Health Representatives (CHRs) are part of the CHW workforce, but CHR describes a specific role serving Native American and Alaska Native communities through the Indian Health Service (IHS).
 One of the oldest community health workforces in the country, the CHR program was established in 1968 by Congress.
 More than 1600 CHRs worked in the U.S. as of 2019.
+3

 CHRs serve NA/AN communities in twelve designated IHS areas, on the lands of federally recognized tribes and native nations.
+(For purposes of this toolkit, native refers to Native American and Alaska Native).
 CHRs have delineated scopes of work, training and oversight, funding mechanisms, and communities served.
-CHRs engage in community health education, screenings, home safety assessments, connect
+CHRs engage in